SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/bthome_v2/README.md

 4. Build and flash the project to your device.

-**Note:**

-- Make sure that the **Third Party Hardware Drivers** extension is installed.
-If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- **Third Party Hardware Drivers** extension must be enabled for the project to install "BTHome v2" component.

 ## How It Works

 This example uses a device to send BLE advertisement packets in the BTHome v2 format like and energy efficient sensor.
 Between the broadcasting of BLE advertisements, the device is in a sleeping state, which makes it suitable for battery powered sensors.